-Attached is the revised RD/RA Work Plan for Operable Unit 15 (OU15) of the Former Diamond Shamrock Painesville Works Site.
-The work plan was revised by Haley & Aldrich based on discussions with Ohio EPA on August 10, 2018.
-A redline-strikeout showing the revisions is also attached.

-The work plan is being submitted in anticipation of the signing of the director's final findings and orders for Remedial Design and Remedial Action at OU15.
-To accelerate the implementation of remedial actions at OU15, Glenn Springs is prepared to proceed with the proposed pre-design investigations upon receiving Ohio EPA's concurrence on the work plan.
+Attached is the RD/RA Work Plan for Operable Unit 3 (OU3) of the Former Diamond Shamrock Painesville Works Site.
+The work plans were prepared by Haley & Aldrich consistent with the discussions at the scoping meeting held with Ohio EPA on March 7, 2018.
+The work plan is being submitted in anticipation of the signing of the director's final findings and orders for Remedial Design and Remedial Action at OU3.
+To accelerate the implementation of remedial actions at OU3, Glenn Springs is prepared to proceed with the proposed pre-design investigations upon receiving Ohio EPA's concurrence on the work plan.